-- The operating expenses include the selling or the expenses to market the company's products, administrative expenses for indirectly supporting the company's business, and any other general expenses that are not directly expenses based on the company's revenues. - Other expenses in this category could include research and development expenses very important expenses, especially for companies that spend a lot of money to support the growth of the company. - This segment could be looked at as separating the fixed costs and variable costs. - If the company is positively growing at a healthy pace, the fixed costs could contribute higher margins, but if the company shows revenue declines, the fixed cost has a reverse impact to operating margins. - The analyst needs to be aware of the sensitivity of the fixed expenses to revenue, especially the factors influencing the largest cost line items. - For conservative purposes, analysts typically run the operating assumptions as a percentage of revenue.
-T - he better approach for general and administrative expenses is to assume a growth rate, so if the revenues decline, these expenses continue to grow, causing a problem for the company that needs to manage these expenses during tough periods. - The selling or marketing expenses are typically run as percentages of revenues since these expenses directly support the revenue growth of the company
+- Cost of Goods Sold: As discussed on chapter 16, the Cost of Goods Sold (COGS) includes the labor costs, material costs and overhead costs.
+A detailed analysis would include the number of workers per shift, number of shifts, number of shifts per day and average wages per worker to determine the cost of labor.
+A detailed analysis would also include the cost of inventory as a raw material and the energy costs that is spent to produce the manufacturing units (overhead expenses).
+Most of the analysts though don't have such detailed information, so is typical to use the historical COGS as percentage of revenue to run the projections.
+Sometimes, the COGS are given by segment or by product which will be helpful to project the cost going forward and able to make different assumptions based on each segment dynamics.
+In a typical transaction that the company is seeking financing, the management lays their cost strategy which could include cost savings that need to be incorporated in the projections.
+Another information that is useful for the analyst is the capacity utilization.
+This is measured as a percentage of the actual volume output per year to the maximum yearly output assuming 100% of the manufacturing facility is running at its peak.
+In Figure 17.3, for example, the company provided their COGS by geography.
+As you can see the European operations produce higher gross margins than the US and Asia (65% versus 62% and 60% compared to the US and Asia, respectively) - this is an important information when projecting the gross profitability per region going forward. - Operating Expenses: As discussed on chapter 16, the operating expenses include the selling or the expenses to market the company's products, administrative expenses for indirectly supporting the company's business and any other general expenses that are not directly expenses based on the company's revenues.
+Other expenses in this category could include research and development expenses - very important expense especially for companies that spend a lot of money to support the growth of the company.
+This segment could look at as separating the fixed costs and variable costs.
+If the company is positively growing at a healthy pace, the fixed costs could contribute higher margins but if the company shows revenue declines, the fixed cost has a reverse impact to operating margins.
+The analyst needs to be aware of the sensitivity of the fixed expenses to revenue, especially the factors that influencing the largest cost line items.
+For conservative purposes, analyst typically run the operating assumptions as percentage of revenue.
+The better approach for general and administrative expenses is to assume a growth rate instead so if the revenues decline, these expenses continue to grow causing a problem for the company that needs to manage these expenses during tough periods.
+The selling or marketing expenses are typically run as % of revenues since these expenses are directly supporting the revenue growth of the company.
+Figure 17.3 shows the growth rate used for the general and administrative expenses is lower than the average revenue growth contributing to an increase in EBITDA margins (5.0% growth versus average revenue growth seen on figure 17.1 of ~5-10%)